-Opens your ControlCenter in your web browser.
+Opens your ControlCenter in your browser.

-Your render jobs are listed here.
+Your render farm jobs are listed here.
 If you hover over a job, there are more options like downloading the renderings or changing the download destination folder.
 If you don't have any RenderPoints left, you will also be notified here.

 Logs you out from RebusDrop.

-RebusDrop permanently runs in the background.
+RebusDrop runs permanently in the background.
 You can see the RebusDrop icon in your system tray.
 If you want to close RebusDrop completely, simply click this option.

 What are the functions of the ControlCenter?